Antlux/font-rasterizer/README.md

 # Font Rasterizer
-Font Rasterizer is a CLI tool made with the purpose of generating font atlas textures.
+Font Rasterizer is a tool made with the purpose of generating font atlas textures.

 ## Examples & Usage
 Here are a few examples of atlases made using font rasterizer: